shapeblue/hackerbook/cloudstack/hack/spec.md

 The details are string->string map of any arbitrary key/value to note any details of each coffee order.

-### Service Changes

-The feature would require a new service/business layer class that handles various API requests along with exports APIs, global settings and schedules background task(s).
-This may also implement the framework and support discovery and usage of plugins.

 ### DB Schema

 Following tables should be added with appropriate DAO and VO classes: